daavelino/pwd-strength/README.md

 # pwd-length
-A simple Javascript implementation of a password strength metering.
+A simple Javascript visualization of useful password strength metrics and the effort require to break it via bruteforce.